The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 prismatic and

-pyramidal shapes, as well as for elongated objects, in which the length significantly exceeds the width and height, directing the length parallel to the x or z axis.
-In this case, the length is not subjected to strong distortion and the idea of the shape of the object and the ratio of its main dimensions is not lost.
+pyramidal shapes, as well as for elongated objects in which the length significantly exceeds the width and height, directing the length parallel to the x or z axis.
+In this case, the length is not subject to severe distortion and the idea of the shape of the object and the ratio of its main dimensions is not lost.

 6.4.
 Drawing circles in axonometry

-The construction of the given indicators of distortion of ellipses into which circles are projected, the planes of which are parallel to the coordinate ones, is shown for standard isometry and dimetry in fig. 6.1 and 6.2 respectively.
+The construction, based on the given distortion indicators, of ellipses into which circles are projected, the planes of which are parallel to the coordinate ones, is shown for standard isometry and dimetry in Fig. 6.1 and 6.2 respectively.

-The major axes of these ellipses in isometry are 1.22d, and the minor axes are 0.71d (d is the diameter of the circle).
-Ellipses in isometry (Fig. 6.1) are built along major and minor axes (4 points) and points on diameters parallel to the coordinate axes (4 more points).
+The major axes of these ellipses in isometry are equal to 1.22d, and the minor axes are 0.71d (d is the diameter of the circle).
+Ellipses in isometry (Fig. 6.1) are constructed along the major and minor axes (4 points) and points on diameters parallel to the coordinate axes (4 more points).

-In dimetry, the major axes of the ellipses are equal to 1.06d, and the minor axes are equal to 0.35d for circles lying in the xOy and yOz planes and parallel to them, and 0.94d for circles located in the xOz plane and planes parallel to it.
+In dimetry, the major axes of ellipses are equal to 1.06d, and the minor axes are equal to 0.35d for circles lying in the xOy and yOz planes and parallel to them, and 0.94d for circles located in the xOz plane and planes parallel to it.
 To construct ellipses in dimetry, 8 points are used, similar to the points along which an ellipse is drawn in isometry (Fig. 6.2).
-To more accurately build ellipses into which circles are projected parallel to the xOy and yOz planes, additional points are used, obtained due to the symmetry of the points of the ellipses relative to the major and minor axes.
+To more accurately construct ellipses into which circles parallel to the xOy and yOz planes are projected, additional points are used, obtained due to the symmetry of the ellipse points relative to the major and minor axes.

-On fig. 6.1 and 6.2, near the axes of the ellipses and their diameters, the reduced distortion indicators in these directions are indicated.
+In Fig. 6.1 and 6.2 near the axes of the ellipses and their diameters indicate the reduced distortion indicators in these directions.

-Axonometric projections of circles (arcs) of large radius, circles that do not lie in planes parallel to the coordinate ones, and curved lines are built according to the axonometric projections of their points.
+Axonometric projections of circles (arcs) of large radius, circles not lying in planes parallel to coordinate planes, and curved lines are constructed from axonometric projections of their points.

 6.5.
 Examples of axonometric projections of various objects

-The axonometry of an object is usually built according to its technical drawing, on which the projections of the axes of the spatial coordinate system Oxyz, to which the object is assigned, can be indicated.
+The axonometry of an object is usually constructed according to its technical drawing, on which the projections of the axes of the Oxyz spatial coordinate system to which the object is assigned can be indicated.

-The construction of axonometry begins with the axonometric axes.
+The construction of axonometry begins with drawing axonometric axes.

-Axonometric projections of figures are built on axonometric projections of their characteristic points.
-Axonometric projections of points are built according to the coordinates of these points, taking into account the distortion indicators along the axonometric axes.
+Axonometric projections of figures are constructed using axonometric projections of their characteristic points.
+Axonometric projections of points are constructed using the coordinates of these points, taking into account distortion indicators along the axonometric axes.

-Axonometric projections of segments are built on axonometric projections of their two points.
+Axonometric projections of segments are constructed based on the axonometric projections of two of their points.
 Axonometric projections of parallel lines are parallel.
-In this case, the axonometric projections of lines parallel to the coordinate axes are parallel to the corresponding axonometric axes and have the same distortion indicators.
+In this case, axonometric projections of straight lines parallel to the coordinate axes are parallel to the corresponding axonometric axes and have the same distortion indicators.

-On fig. 6.3a, 6.4a and 6.5a are technical drawings of the parallelepiped, hemisphere and cone of revolution, respectively, in fig. 6.3b and 6.4b show isometries of the first two figures, and in fig. 6.5b - dimetry of the third.
+In Fig. 6.3a, 6.4a and 6.5a show technical drawings of a parallelepiped, hemisphere and cone of rotation, respectively, in Fig. 6.3b and 6.4b show isometries of the first two figures, and in Fig. 6.5b - dimetry of the third.

 A 1 E 1